TrystanW02/Active-Directory-Project/Setups-&-Configurations/README.md

 <br>

-3. Navigate to https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon and click "Download Sysmon" >> go to https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml and download the raw .xml file
+3. Navigate to this link for [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and click "Download Sysmon" >> go to this link for the [Sysmon Config File](https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml) and download the raw .xml file

 <br>